Navel-IT/navel-collector-manager/README.md

 multi_accept | int
 workers | int

 *webservices.json* contains the definitions of navel-scheduler's web services and cannot be changed at runtime.
-It must look like this :
+It must look like this:

 ```javascript
 [